mpayumo/accident-severity-us/README.md

 ![Road accident in Florida](img/FHP_in_Traffic_Accident.jpg "Florida road accident: Daniel Oines via Wikimedia Commons")

-The **goal of this project** is to investigate trends in U.S. car accidents and use it to develop a machine learning classification model that will predict the likely severity of collision if it were to occur in a particular city.
+The **goal of this project** is to investigate trends in U.S. car accidents and use it to develop a machine learning regression model that will predict the likely severity of collision if it were to occur in a particular city.
 The severity is quantified within a range of **1 to 4** (1 being the least severe or least impact).

 ## Data Source